+HP 105 Cr.3

 Students in various allied health fields will learn to use medically related terms in their professional communication.
 This covers the study of the language of medicine used in clinics, hospitals, and other health agencies.
 The student will develop a working knowledge of terms, word roots, and abbreviations with emphasis on spelling, definitions, and pronunciation.
 An introduction to health care records, disease process, operative, diagnostic, therapeutic, and symptomatic terminology of body systems will be covered as they pertain to medical practice.
 Online course.
 Offered Fall, Spring, Summer.

 This course focuses on the pathophysiologic disorders that affect healthy systems across the life span.
 Theories of disease causation are introduced.
 Areas of emphasis include cellular and systemic responses, clinical manifestations and the response of tissue to radiation damage.
 Acquired, immune, infectious, carcinogenic and genetic alterations in body systems are included.
-Prerequisite: BIO 312, BIO 313; admission to RT, NMT, or the UW School of Nursing.
-Health professions students' admission to NMT or UW nursing program, overrides are understood.
-(Cross-listed with HP/RT may only earn credit from one department.)
+Prerequisite: BIO 312; BIO 313 (may be taken concurrently); admission to NMT or RAD program.
 Offered Fall.

 HP 499 Cr.1-3